hatzakislab/REPLOM-analysis-tool/README.md

 # Example use
 The steps below guide you though an example use of how to employ this tool for analysis of REPLOM data.
 ## Installation
 The scripts rely on a set of libraries.
-To install them, navigate to the cloned repository and run the command

-    pip install -r requirements.txt

-If this does not work (as for example on the M1 apple chip), the individual libraries must be installed by the user using either pip or conda.
+As of now, the individual libraries must be installed by the user using either pip or conda.
 For most this will include (along with subdependencies of these libraries of course):
 <ol>
     <li><code>matplotlib</code></li>